LivGen/LMAT/README.md

 #### Using redoall to build LMAT easily

-``redoall`` is a convenient wrapper that will direct the installation through CMake for typical compilers (gcc, clang, Intel C/C++ compilers and IBM XL Compilers for Power9):
+``redoall`` is a convenient wrapper that will direct the installation through CMake for typical compilers (GNU gcc, clang/LLVM, Intel C/C++ compilers and IBM XL compilers for Power9):
 ```
 usage: redoall [profile] [compiler]
 ```